We’ll call it a learning experience.

 But I was preoccupied, not paying enough attention.

 So the evening expedition started out fine, as in the morning.
 Until a friendly male neighbor decided to drop by.

 Bugs flipped.
 I do mean flipped, literally.
 You’ve seen cats do this?
 Jump straight up, three feet or so into the air.

 So our nice neighbor backed away and went along about his business.

 Five minutes later, though, he walked by again.

 This, too, could have been OK.
-But as I said, Bean was distracted.
+But as I said, I was distracted.
 There were several reasons for that, the most salient one being that, as part of the endless construction-project going on next door, this nice neighbor had cut off the water.
-With a sinkful of dirty dishes and Bean needing a shower on a hot day, I wanted to know, with a fair degree of urgent asperity, when the water would be back on.
+With a sinkful of dirty dishes and me needing a shower on a hot day, I wanted to know, with a fair degree of urgent asperity, when the water would be back on.

 Understandably, empathetically speaking – but extremely regrettably, I transferred my attention to the neighbor –